 NAMAI (ENGL.
 HOME)

-The project aims to develop creativity, awareness of teenagers and the ability to contribute to solving social problems of communities.
-Seven professional theatre artists are working with pupils from native cities and towns.
-Artists are trained and mentored by applied theatre expert and facilitator Kristina Werner (Germany).
+Seven professional theatre artists work with students from various cities and towns across Lithuania.
+These artists are trained and mentored by applied theatre expert and facilitator Kristina Werner (Germany).

 LAUNCH OF THE PROJECT IN 2019